HenkBarreveld/FoundationPress-Sticky-Sidebar/README.md

 **Version 1.3**

-- First bug fix: with long-content/long-sidebar, the sidebar scrolled before the topbar.
-Added z-index setting.
+- First bug fix: In the long-content/long-sidebar example, the sidebar scrolled before the topbar.
+Replaced sidebar class "fixed" by "sidebar-fixed".

 **Version 1.2**